Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 So my best advice: don’t get discouraged, stay positive, practice everyday, and make using your German language learning app a part of your daily routine.

-Using your language app to learn German is just one piece of the puzzle (especially if you’re using the limited free version from a company).
+Using your language app to study German is just one piece of the puzzle (especially if you’re using the limited free version from a company).

-Even for German language learners knocking out multiple lessons per day on their German language learning app, it’s not enough.
-If you want to become truly fluent in German, you’ll need to incorporate some other learning exercises and tricks into your daily habits.
+Even for German language learners knocking out multiple lessons per day, it’s not enough.
+If you want to become truly fluent, you’ll need to incorporate some other educational exercises and tricks into your daily habits.
 Here are six other tips I have to learn German.

 Use Post-Its To Learn German

-As I did lessons in my German language apps (again, I used multiple platforms), I routinely wrote the words on post-its.
+As I did lessons (again, I used multiple platforms), I routinely wrote the words on post-its.
 I would then leave the post-it’s all around my house.

 I would place them on the refrigerator, calendar, appliances, pictures, wherever.
 My house was covered with German vocabulary on post-it notes.

-Obviously, you won’t have a place to stick a post-it for every new German language word you learn.
+Obviously, you won’t have a place to stick a post-it for every new German word you pick up.
 Verbs and adverbs are especially hard to account for with this trick.

 For example, where would you stick a post-it for the verb “to remain.”
 Beats me too.
 My point is that nouns are easy, but other word types can be trickier.